ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 </figure>

 Be sure to save it using *“File > Save volpkg”*.
-You can keep segmenting for a bit here to get the hang of VC, but keep the size managable for your first few segments until you get more familiar.
+You can keep segmenting for a bit here to get the hang of VC, but keep the size manageable for your first few segments until you get more familiar.

 The process completed during this step looks like this in 3D.
 We've identified the sheet surface, but still would have a hard time finding ink on a single voxel sheet that is still wrapped in the scroll.
 In the video below, the sheet is on the visible outside, but most of our segments are completely surrounded by additional sheets.